 - Then Tap “Download Offline translation files”.

 - Here you have to choose from two options.
-One is “Ask before downloading”; choosing this option you can stop a download anytime if Wi-Fi is not connected.
+One is “Ask before downloading”; by choosing this option you can stop a download anytime if Wi-Fi is not connected.
 The second option is “Use Wi-Fi or mobile network” which allows you to download languages through phone data, even if you are not connected to the Wi-Fi.

 This way you can keep your data usage in your control and avoid dragging useless data from servers.

-Use of Offline Google Translate for Travelers
+Use Of Offline Google Translate For Travelers

 Offline Google Translate is a boon for travelers who have to visit far-off places with poor network signals.
 Google Translate makes it easier for travelers to communicate with foreign people in their native languages.
 Whether you’re on a distant island, or on a long flight, you can use Google Translate offline.
 The best thing is that the neural machine translation has improved a lot, and now provides more accurate and fluent translations.
 You can translate full sentences and get natural translations.

 As most travelers don’t activate their data when visiting a foreign country, they can keep the languages downloaded in offline versions and enjoy seamless translations.
 You can also choose from their compressed packages from 250MB to 25 MB, this would keep the downloading fast and consume less space on your devices.
-Google translate offline is quite a heady feature for traveling, whether it is a summer holiday or a business trip.
+Google Translate offline is quite a heady feature for traveling, whether it is a summer holiday or a business trip.

-Can I Download all Languages?
+Can I Download All Languages?

-Unfortunately, no. While downloading the language files to the offline version, you would notice that some languages don’t show the download buttons.
+Unfortunately, no. While downloading the language files to the offline version, you will notice that some languages don’t show the download buttons.
 These are the languages not available for download.
 It is quite clear that you cannot download all languages for offline use available on Google Translate.
 The offline Google Translate version only supports 59 languages.
 Moreover, some languages might not show the download button because they are already downloaded to your device.
-The languages you have previously downloaded would show a checkmark icon beside them.
+The languages you have previously downloaded will show a checkmark icon beside them.

-How to Translate Offline?
+How Do I Use Google Translate Offline?

 Once you have all the required languages downloaded to the offline version, you can translate to and from these languages anytime you want, without any internet connection.
 To use your Google, translate app offline: